JJguri/cv/content/home/coding.md

 widget = "blank"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 40  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 52  # Order that this section will appear.

-title = "Coding"
+title = "GitHub Operations"
-subtitle = "Model development, programming and coding skills, git operations"
+subtitle = "Making art with Python :ear_of_rice: :computer: :man_farmer:"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.